terra-quantum-public/tq42sdk/docs/source/Objective_Functions/Objective_Function.md

 }
 ```

+### Implementing Objective and Local Optimization Functions
+#### Objective Function Callback Example
-  An example of using an Ask and Tell object for receiving and passing the arguments to an Ackley function used as an objective function.
+  An example of using an Ask object to receive the arguments and creating a Tell object to return the results to TetraOpt.

 ```
 from tq42.channel import Ask, Tell